cosmos/cosmos-sdk/cosmovisor/README.md

 ## Upgradeable Binary Specification

-In the basic version, the `supervisor` will read the stdout log messages to determine when an upgrade is needed.
+In the basic version, the `cosmovisor` will read the stdout log messages to determine when an upgrade is needed.
 We are considering more complex solutions via signaling of some sort, but starting with the simple design: